heig-vd-dai-course/heig-vd-dai-course/12-java-tcp-programming/COURSE_MATERIAL.md

 In this chapter, you have learned how to use the Socket API to create your own TCP clients and servers in Java.

-You have implemented your first network application based on the _"Guess the number"_ application protocol.
 Congratulations!
 It is a big step forward!

 You are now able to create your own network applications, such as a chat server, a file server, a web server, etc.

+As for now, only one client can access the server at the same time.
+You will see in a future chapter how to manage multiple clients at the same time!

 ### Test your knowledge